Meet the Musicians

 Mario Pietra, Principal Double Bass

 Mario Pietra is an upright and electric bassist, composer, and educator from Upstate New York.
-He performs and records actively in the northeast with a variety of jazz groups, orchestras, and other musical projects.
-Mario holds a master’s degree in music from Syracuse University and is the principal bassist for the OSFL.
+He performs and records actively with a variety of jazz groups, orchestras, and other musical projects.
+Mario is the bassist and co-leader of The Pietra Group, a jazz-fusion group performing compositions by his brother Joe Pietra and himself, including those on Remote Narration (2013) and People Chain (2021).
+Mario holds a master’s degree in music from Syracuse University.
+He is a section bassist in the Binghamton Philharmonic Orchestra, and the principal bassist of The Orchestra of the Southern Finger Lakes.
+Mario is an assistant professor at SUNY Oswego where he teaches upright and electric bass, composition and music theory.

 Jeanne Sperber, Principal Flute